open-pioneer/trails-openlayers-base-packages/src/packages/printing/README.md

 This package provides a UI component to export the current map view as a printable file.

-The UI contains an input field that allows the user to enter a title, a dropdown to switch between the printing file formats (`PDF`, `PNG`), and a button to trigger the export.
+The UI allows users to enter a title, switch between the printing file formats, and trigger the export.

+The supported file formats are PDF and PNG.
+If file format is PNG, the current map canvas is exported as an image.
-The map is printed as a DIN A4 size in landscape and the scale of the current map is preserved.
+If file format is PDF, the map is printed as a DIN A4 landscape PDF file, preserving the current map scale and showing the current map center in the middle of the exported map image.

 ## Usage